In this article, we cover best practices related to translating a PDF document with quality in mind in a most cost-effective way.

 Source files can originate from a wide range of software applications, as pretty much anything nowadays allows you to save a source document in a PDF format.
 Some of the most common programs that create PDFs are Adobe Software Suite / Microsoft Office applications / Open Office / Libre Office etc.

-• Time – Time is of the essence, and having the source files will save it.
+Time – Time is of the essence, and having the source files will save it.
 Each additional editing step takes time as the project passes from one specialist/department to another.
-Add in potential time zone differences and you risk having a project which would normally take a couple of days turn into a couple of weeks.
+Add in potential time zone differences and you risk having a project which would normally take a couple of days, instead, will turn into a couple of weeks.

 We fully understand that sometimes due to various reasons the source file is not available.
 Perhaps the company you work in is very big and communication between departments to track down the source file is difficult?
 Or perhaps you outsourced the design of your documents to a marketing agency and they are hesitant to share the source files with you (this is actually quite a common factor; our recommendation is to always ask them for the source when they deliver the project to you).